QuantAlchemy/.github/profile/README.md

 ## Projects

-Our public repositories include a variety of projects aimed at serving the algo trading community.
+Our public repositories include a variety of projects aimed at serving the trading community.
 Some key areas include:

 - **Data Analysis and Visualization**
 - **Algorithmic Strategy Backtesting**